quanterall/HaskellMaterials/steps/01-interacting-with-the-terminal.md

 that returns a list of `String`, but does so in an effectful manner, meaning it can differ each time we call it.
 We know that it is doing something **interesting** because it returns an `IO` action.

+It should be noted that Hoogle is available as a "bang pattern" in the search engine [DuckDuckGo](https://duckduckgo.com/), which means you can type `!h <search-term>` and go to Hoogle immediately, allowing you to search for type signatures, function names, module names, etc. very conveniently and quickly.
+This is usable as your browsers default search engine and you can use Google via the "!g" bang pattern when you want Google results, giving you more flexibility.

 If we go to Hoogle and type `IO [String]` the first example that comes up is [`getArgs`](https://hackage.haskell.org/package/base-4.14.1.0/docs/System-Environment.html#v:getArgs).